thephoeron/cl-isaac/README.md

 ### v1.0.4 04/10/2014

 - Added INIT-SELF-SEED for stronger cryptographic randomization.
-- Version number incremented to 1.0.4

 ### v1.0.3 03/20/2014

-CL-ISAAC v1.0.3, including ISAAC-64 algorithm, now available in the March 2014 Quicklisp update.
+- Available in the March 2014 Quicklisp update.

+## ISSUES

 If you find any bugs, please report them at: https://github.com/thephoeron/cl-isaac/issues